PowerLoom/audit-protocol/README.md

 cp docker_settings.example.json docker_settings.json
 ```

-Replace the following fields in settings.json docker_settings.json with your specific values
+Replace the following fields in settings.json and docker_settings.json with your specific values
 - audit_contract: Address of the AuditRecordStore contract that you have deployed
 - api_key: The api key present in your maticvigil settings file